 Micah’s landscape architecture work examines human ecological systems.
 He studies how landscapes constitute social and environmental systems, while looking for the ways landscapes conceal and reveal their many dimensions.
 Micah explores urban ecology in the absence of human intervention.
 He stages tests in urban sites to enfranchise social possibilities and multiply ecological interactions.
 The vacant lot projects focus on social engagement strategies and in-situ ecological processes, testing an extensive model of landscape investment.
 The walking tours encourage St. Louisans and visitors to see beyond aesthetics of growth and entropy.
 Exhibition work asks wider audiences to tune into landscapes, by reading the signs around them.

 A persistent questions in Micah’s work: can landscape architecture communicate, advocate for, or discover new ecological ideas?

-As Lecturer in Landscape Architecture at Washington University in St. Louis, Micah teaches foundational design studios.
-He teaches a history course on the development of the modern field of landscape architecture as well as a seminar in landscape research.
+As Lecturer in Landscape Architecture at Washington University in St. Louis, Micah focuses on foundational design studios.
+He also teaches a seminar on the history of the discipline of landscape architecture.
+His other teaching specialties are research methods and digital representation.

-Recently, he began a research project at Tyson Research Center.
-This summer a team and I will study science gardens through drawing, and then design an urban research garden to be shared by scientists and a larger public of curious investigators.
+Recently he began a research project at Tyson Research Center to study science gardens, through drawing, and then to design urban research gardens for ecological study and public engagement.